justingrant94/BackEnd--Project4/README.md

 **1.** Bug fixes.
 **2.** Search functionality for players.
 **3.** Filters for teams so you can search for the greatest players.
+**4.** Now that I understand the different http error codes, I would like to make my own custom errors.

 **Wins & Key Learnings**